Video by Gianluca Capodicasa

-Since the flight are pricy, I will be staying at one resort after another for a little over 2 weeks.
-It is my ultimate working vacation, with my only work being writing to you about my experiences, and my stays.
+Since the flight is pricy, I will be staying at one resort after another for a little over 2 weeks.
+It is my ultimate working vacation, with my only work is writing to you about my experiences and my stays.

-Once you are here, you notice that instead of being intimidating, the ageing Italian population seems very kind, and engaging.
+Once you are here, you notice that instead of being intimidating, the aging Italian population seems very kind, and engaging.

 As I approached the resort, I realized it was in wine country and surrounded by local vineyards and wineries.
-The ground all around you on all sides of the roadways were full of grapes, and stair stepped cultivated perfection.
+The ground all around you on all sides of the roadways was full of grapes, and stair-stepped cultivated perfection.

 - Cable TV

 - Coffee Maker

 - Ice Maker